-Doing payroll by hand can save you money—if you do it correctly.
+Doing payroll by hand can save your business money—if you do it correctly.
 There are all sorts of laws, calculations, and taxes that you have to implement with precision.
-But, many small business owners that do payroll by hand make mistakes.
+But, small business owners are busy, and many who do payroll by hand often make costly mistakes.

 The 5 dangers of doing payroll by hand

 Below are five of the dangers of doing payroll manually.
 Have you experienced any of these?

 Manual payroll calculation errors are probably the biggest danger of doing payroll by hand.

 It’s easy to make errors when you’re handling all the calculations on your own.
 You might:

 - Type a wrong number into your calculator